 Evidence of Rights.
 ADS rights will be non-transferable and will be reflected in the records of the ADS rights agent.
-Each ADS held of record on the ADR record date will entitle the holder thereof to 0.129199 ADS rights to subscribe for ADSs relating to newly issued shares and 0.003594 ADS rights to subscribe for ADSs relating to treasury shares.
-One ADS right to subscribe for ADSs relating to newly issued shares or treasury shares, as the case may be, is required to subscribe for one new ADS at the ADS subscription price.
+Each ADS held of record on the ADR record date will entitle the holder thereof to ADS rights to subscribe for ADSs relating to newly issued shares and ADS rights to subscribe for ADSs relating to newly issued shares, as the case may be, is required to subscribe for one new ADS at the ADS subscription price.